 Then I thought about the trend of turning an entire bedroom into a walk-in closet — for one person.

-But for most of us, it’s not practical… and definitely not necessary.
+But for many of us, it’s not practical… and definitely not necessary.
 With smart wardrobe management and some simple storage habit changes, even a tiny closet can hold all the clothing you need.